 Like all areas of cybersecurity, there’s no shortage of overstatements and promises of one click security.
 There are a couple things I always recommend looking out for:

-Configuration Scanners – Automated services can sound like a quick and easy way to find AWS vulnerabilities; and while there is value in doing this, there are severe limitations of capability.
+Configuration Scanners – Automated tools like ScoutSuite are a quick and easy way to find AWS vulnerabilities; and while this is valuable, there are important limitations.
 These are limited strictly to predefined checks, and cannot analyze your application or implementation.
-These should not be conflated with the term ‘pentesting’.
+These should not be considered ‘penetration testing’.

 Improper Scoping – Playing a game of telephone between you, a sales person, a project manager, and pentester is a frequent starting point of failure.
 You should ensure that your pentester is sufficiently savvy with AWS and has had a chance to understand your ecosystem and give advice on scope.